instedd/cdx/_posts/2014-06-04-query-events.md

   ]
 }`

-* `location_depth` - groups by location depth, up to the third level in this case, which is a state level.
+* `admin_level` - groups by administrative level, up to the third level in this case, which is a state level.

 `{
   “group_by” : [
-    { “location_depth" : 3 },
+    { “admin_level" : 4 },
     ...
   ]
 }`